Interview with Steve Kistler of Kistler & Occidental Wines

 What is your favorite drink after work?

 What are your favorite spots in the region?

 Willi’s Wine Bar in Santa Rosa

 Café at Chez Panisse in Berkeley

-My daughters are involved in every aspect of operating a small family wine business, i.e., the farming of our vineyards (120 acres), wine production, hospitality, working with our distributors both foreign and domestic, and helping to run our direct-to-consumer mailing list program, (and website design).
+My daughters work in every aspect of operating a small family wine business.
+For example, the farming of our vineyards (120 acres), wine production, and hospitality.
+In addition, working with our distributors both foreign and domestic, and helping to run our direct-to-consumer mailing list program.

-My daughters realize how fortunate our family is to be farming and making PN from these dramatic coastal vineyards, and as ambassadors to Occidental, are looking forward to telling our story to all those who love fine wine (to a wide audience).
+My daughters realize how fortunate our family is to be farming and making PN from these dramatic coastal vineyards.
+As ambassadors of Occidental, they are looking forward to telling our story to all those who love fine wine.